Book Tour and Activities on the Go!

 There are a lot of desert safari providers in Dubai along with some adventure activities like dune bashing, buggy ride, camel safari etc. You can choose any of the providers and spend ample time on the ocean of the golden sand.
-Deira is a famous spot for desert safaris.
+Deira is a famous spot for desert safaris in Dubai.
 4 x 4 Dubai Desert Safari Private Tours, Buggy Adventures, Arabian Adventures, Yahoo Day Tours LLC - Desert Safari Dubai etc are the predominant desert safari provided in Dubai which would promise you a good time on the desert with adventure activities, camping, BBQ dinner and what not.

 Desert safaris are one of the major events Dubai offers to its visitors as it is the protector of a vast area of golden sand and the ship of the desert, camels are found aplenty here.
 People would love to take a ride on these gentle animals.
 Desert safari includes different activities like dune bashing, quad biking, buggy ride, sunset and sunrise views, BBQ dinner, shishas, Henna painting, camping, cultural performances etc. So desert safari means a lot to those who love to spend the evening on the extensive arena of sand.